 Trout become a little less finicky when current brings them a quick meal.
 These fish have less time to examine passing food.
 During this time, a presentation of two flies, under an indicator, works well.
 The first fly could be an egg imitation, a worm, nymph, scud, or midge, followed by another fly about 3 ft. behind.
 This same rig will work for the spin fisherperson.
 The fish concentrate on the first offering, and if that is refused, the second bait is on them quickly, and little time is left to evaluate it.
 Fish having to make this quick choice, often choose to bite.

-Anglers who offer bait presented below a bobber, drifted from upstream to downstream, find success at times.
-When the bobber rig does not work, try a 1/8 to1/4oz, (or more) sinker rig, and allow it to rest on the bottom, with a bait above.
+Anglers who offer bait presented below a bobber, drifted from upstream to downstream, can find success at times.
+When the bobber rig does not work, try a 1/8 to1/4oz sinker rig, and allow it to rest on the bottom, with a bait above.

 Anglers choosing to throw a jig, need to adjust for the amount of current at the time.
-During a time of no current, a 1/32 or 1/16oz. jig is fine, but as generation increases, jig weight can vary all the way to 1/8oz. (or more).
+During a time of no current, a 1/16oz jig is fine, but as generation increases, jig weight can vary all the way to ¼ oz.
 Excluding a mini jig, most jigs attract more fish when they are fished on or very near the bottom.
-Keep increasing your jig weight, until you are in contact with the bottom, then adjust your rig slightly more shallow, to avoid hanging up.
-When you are using an indicator float or bobber, try setting it about 4 to 6ft. above the jig, so that the bait will get down to where the fish are.
-Fly fishers can use even smaller jigs weights, but if the jig is not fished below an indicator, the jig needs to contact the bottom.
+Keep increasing your jig weight, until you are in contact with the bottom, and more fish will see the bait, and your bites per day will increase.

 Good luck, and good fishing!